AustinfHunter/AustinfHunter/README.md

 my name is Austin Hunter.
 I'm a software engineer at Sky Bite, where I'm currently building systems to orchestrate meal deliveries for private pilots.

 If you'd like to reach me, you can find me on [LinkedIn](https://www.linkedin.com/in/austinfhunter/).
-I also have a [blog](https://www.austinhunter.dev/) where I'll be posting about things I'm learning or topics I am interested in.
+I also have a [blog](https://www.austinhunter.dev/) where I'll be posting about things I'm learning or topics I'm interested in.

 Personal/OSS projects that I'm currently working on:
 * [Voyage AI Go SDK](https://github.com/AustinfHunter/voyageai) - A Go client for the Voyage AI API.